Poland

 With disability, resulting in the inability to work, an employee receives a pension.
 It is minimal and insufficient to ensure a minimum standard of living.

-Children of an employee who died could count on a pension after a parent’s death if a parent were insured in the Polish social security system.
-Such pension is very small as well.
+Children of an employee who died could count on a pension after the death of a parent if a parent were insured in the Polish social security system.
+Such pension is minimal as well.

 Maternity and paternity leave is covered by social insurance.
-Short-term disability is covered up to 180 days in a calendar year by the state insurance as well.
+Short-term disability is covered up to 182 days in a calendar year by the state insurance as well or 270 days – if the inability to work is due to tuberculosis or falls during pregnancy.

 Mandatory requirements